Andreasaarrestad/ethereumTicketSystem/README.md

 # Ethereum Ticket System
-Ticket booking system that issues NFTs to customers by using smart contracts on the Ethereum blockchain.
+Ticket booking system that issues tickets as NFTs to customers by using smart contracts on the Ethereum blockchain.

 ## Modeling and scoping
 A TicketBookingSystem instance is modelled as a show with the same show title, the same